 Trap

-This is probably the term originally used by some enthusiasts, meaning a character who, by their appearance and dress, easily suggests that they are of the opposite sex.
+This is probably the term originally used by some enthusiasts, meaning a character who, by its appearance and dress, easily suggests that it is of the opposite sex.
 The most famous examples are probably Fate / Apocryphan Astolfo and Re: Zeron Felix.

 The archetype of the character, which at first seems outwardly unfriendly, hostile, and arrogant, but underneath the hard shell is inwardly caring and cordial, perhaps a little shy.